2. How to... clam shell

 Three Pillars of Fitness owner Andy Payne demonstrating the clam shell exercise.

-If you would like to know more about how we can help you with your Three Pillars of Fitness (Exercise, Diet and Mindset) CLICK HERE.
+If you would like to know more about how we can help you with your Three Pillars of Fitness (Movement, Nourishment and Mindset) CLICK HERE.
 Perhaps you prefer to give us a call.
 07713 328010.

 If you enjoyed this stretch try Knee roll